 - Spills can happen almost anywhere in the park, creating slipping hazards in unexpected places.

-If I was injured at Six Flags Over Georgia, how do I know if I have a claim?
+If you were injured at Six Flags Over Georgia, how do you know if you have a claim?

 The only way to know for sure is to speak to a legal professional.
 That’s why John Foy & Associates offers a free consultation—so you can get a professional opinion with no risk.